-The ancient church of Santa Maria in Aracoeli stands on the spot where, according to a medieval legend, the Tiburtine Sibyl appeared to Augustus to announce the birth of the son of God, in whose honour, the emperor duly raised an altar on the Capitol; an altar (ara) to heaven (coeli).
+The church of Santa Maria in Aracoeli stands on the spot where, according to a medieval legend, the Tiburtine Sibyl appeared to the emperor Augustus (r.
+27 BCE - 14 CE) to announce the birth of the son of God, in whose honour, the emperor duly raised an altar on the Capitol, an altar (ara) to heaven (coeli).

 A flight of 124 ancient marble steps leads up to the church.